Shaquille O'Neal: Law enforcement

 O'Neal maintained a high level of interest in the workings of police departments and became personally involved in law enforcement.
 O'Neal went through the Los Angeles County Sheriff's Reserve Academy and became a reserve officer with the Los Angeles Port Police.

 On March 2, 2005, O'Neal was given an honorary U.S. Deputy Marshal title and named the spokesman for the Safe Surfin' Foundation; he served an honorary role on the task force of the same name, which tracks down sexual predators who target children on the Internet.

 Upon his trade to Miami, O'Neal began training to become a Miami Beach reserve officer.
 On December 8, 2005, he was sworn in, but elected for a private ceremony to avoid distracting attention from the other officers.
 He assumed a $1-per-year salary in this capacity.
 Shortly thereafter, in Miami, O'Neal witnessed a hate crime (assaulting a man while calling out homophobic slurs) and called Miami-Dade police, describing the suspect and helping police, over his cell phone, track the offender.
 O'Neal's actions resulted in the arrest of two suspects on charges of aggravated battery, assault, and a hate crime.

 In September 2006, O'Neal took part in a raid on a home in rural Bedford County, Virginia.
 O'Neal had been made an "honorary deputy" by the local sheriff's department.
 O'Neal was not qualified as a SWAT officer.

-In June 2008, the Bedford County, Virginia, and Maricopa County, Arizona, sheriff departments revoked O'Neal special deputyship after a video surfaced of him rapping about Kobe Bryant and using racial slurs.
+In June 2008, the Bedford County, Virginia, and Maricopa County, Arizona, sheriff departments revoked O'Neal's special deputyship after a video surfaced of him rapping about Kobe Bryant and using racial slurs.

 On January 20, 2015, O'Neal was sworn in as a reserve officer for Doral, Florida's police force.
 In December 2016, O'Neal was sworn in as a sheriff's deputy in Jonesboro, Georgia, as part of Clayton County, Georgia Sheriff's Department.
 O'Neal holds the county record of Tallest Sheriff's Deputy.